-This course presents a detailed view of Linux device drivers with an emphasis on topics specific to embedded environments: cross compilation; remote debugging and real-time.
-It uses a combination of theory and practice, using a development board with an ARM core and a recent version of Linux 3.2.
+This course presents a detailed view of Linux device drivers with an emphasis on topics specific to embedded environments: cross compilation; remote debugging and direct hardware manipulation.
+It uses a combination of theory and practice, using a development board with an ARM core.

 No prior knowledge of Linux device drivers is assumed, making it ideal for engineers porting from code from an RTOS to Linux.